brendanloyd/UNIX-ProcessesAndSharedMemory/README.md

 -m: how much each process will increment the clock

+**NOTE**
+I believe I fixed the shortcomings below and all is working as it should.
+Sorry for so many submissions!

 Shortcomings: I was unable to get the cap of how many processes that are allowed to be ran at one time working properly.
 I commented out my attempt in the parent.c file and in place put an if statement only allowing 18 or less as an input for the -n and -s arguments.
 This will prevent a fork bomb on the hoare server.